angusclarkdev/Quote-Generator/README.md

 ## Quote Generator
 A small program which allows the user to generate a random quote from some of the books I've read in the last year.
 Idea and styling inspired by [Jessa Bean](https://github.com/jessabean/literary-notes).
-* Utilises an array to store quotes
+* Utilises objects and array to store quotes
-* Pulls quote from array at random using a Math.floor(Math.random) function
+* Pulls quote at random using a Math.floor(Math.random) function
 * Prints quote in document using function which grabs the destination (element) and replaces text using "innerText".

 ### Things learned: